 I was quite pleased with the results although I would like to have another go at this using a wider variety of plants and better moss …. but … all things considered I think this turned out quite well!

-The wreath just needs a little bit of time to settle down and start rooting.
+The wreath will need a little bit of time to settle down and start rooting.

-Please do not hesitate to ask if you have any questions or anything is not clear.
+Please do not hesitate to ask if you have any questions or if anything is not clear.